adengfx/cybersecurity-study-portal/README.md

 ## How it was built

-Vibecoded with Claude — I paste in raw course transcripts and notes, and Claude builds the study guides in a consistent style, updates the index, and keeps everything organised across sessions.
+Vibecoded with Claude — I paste in raw course notes, and Claude builds the study guides in a consistent style, updates the index, and keeps everything organised across sessions.

 ## Courses so far